OkiDokiTokiLoki/rock-paper-scissors/README.md

 ## Technologies
-Utilizing vanilla front end technology and manipulating DOM elements in the browser to set up and play the game.
+Utilizing vanilla frontend technology and manipulating DOM elements in the browser to set up and play the game.

 Project is created with:
 * HTML